supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/Basic-components-of-computer-and-main-memory/Main Memory and Addressability.md

 > [!NOTE]
 > Memory is byte-addressable by default and it is the best design, since successive addresses represent successive bytes in the main memory.
+> When there is no information on whether the memory is word or byte-addressable, byte-addressable is considered, eventhough if there is an information on word length.

 ````col
 ```col-md